raed-nimer/Weather-App/README.md

 - Min temperature
 - Pressure
 - Sea level
-- Humidity.
+- Humidity

 ![Home](assets/images/home-view.png)

 ##### Maps Section

-<p>The map on the home page marks the location you search for creating a more engaging experience</p>
+<p>The map on the home page marks the location you search for creating a more engaging experience.</p>

 ![Home map](assets/images/home-map-view.png)